hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 **Experimental Results:**

 The experimental 50% crossing point happens at around p ≈ 2/n, which is pretty close to the theoretical prediction.
 The curves get steeper as n increases which is exactly what we'd expect from the theory.
-Triangles are the smallest non-trivial subgraph so they're kind of the "hello world" of subgraph thresholds.

 ---